m12r/go-cookbook/clock/README.md

 }
 ```

-The service below is testable, as it is possible to inject a `clock.Clock`.
+The service below is testable, as it injects a `clock.Clock`.

 ```go
 package some